Cosmological Correlators in Gauge Theory and Gravity from EAdS: (EA)dS Propagators

-4pt We follow the same steps as the scalar case reviewed in the previous section to establish the Mellin space representation of gauge boson propagators in (EA)dS, which are then used to establish the relationships \eqref{bubuwick} and \eqref{bubowick} under Wick rotation.
+4pt We follow the same steps as the scalar case reviewed in the previous section to establish the Mellin-space representation of gauge-boson propagators in (EA)dS, which are then used to establish the relationships \eqref{bubuwick} and \eqref{bubowick} under Wick rotation.